HAPiWEC/HAPiGYM_docs/Pages/1-Installation.md

 ## Toolbox installation

-The software is set up as a Matlab Toolbox and can be installed using the `HAPiGYM.mltbx` file provided to you (your team) at the start of the HAPiGYM process.
-The latest version of the software can be found [here](https://github.com/HAPiWEC/HAPiGYM_docs/tree/main/Toolbox_versions).
+The software is set up as a Matlab Toolbox.

-**To install:** double click the `HAPiGYM.mltbx` file anywhere inside your operating system's file explorer, or from within Matlab itself.
+**To install:** Download the most recent version of the toolbox [here](https://github.com/HAPiWEC/HAPiGYM_docs/tree/main/Toolbox_versions).
+From anywhere inside your operating system's file explorer, or from within Matlab itself, double click the `HAPiGYM.mltbx` file to add the toolbox to your Matlab add-ons.

 ## Updates

-This toolbox is maintained by the HAPiWEC Team - updates will be sent to you via email as soon as they are released.
-You can double click this new file to install the latest version.
+This toolbox is maintained by the HAPiWEC Team - you will be emailed everytime a new version is released.
+You will need to download and double click the new file to install the latest version.

 [Next page (Build a model)](https://github.com/HAPiWEC/HAPiGYM_docs/blob/main/Pages/2-Build-a-model.md)